gwint/Grading_Scripts/README.md

 7) For students whose code does not compile, you will need to manually compile/run their code after handling any errors in their submission.

+(An example call would be ./runtester exam01-a54 /home/gregory/Downloads/A53_54junitTests.java)

 run ./runtester -h for more info.

 ## Running a single junit tester via the command line (not via runtester)